eincagle/austin-traffic-incident-analysis/README.md

 This project analyzes real-time traffic incidents to visualize key patterns and trends, including geographic hotspots and incident types.

+## Key Insights

+**1. Most Common Days for Incidents**
+- Fridays reported the most incidents (**5,694**), followed by Thursdays and Wednesdays.
+- This suggests a weekday rush-hour traffic pattern.

+**2. Peak Incident Hour**
+- The highest frequency of incidents occurs at **10 PM (22:00)**.
+- May indicate increased late-night hazards or lower visibility issues.

+**3. Top Locations for Incidents**
+- Most incidents occurred near these coordinates:
+  - POINT (-97.611818 30.256997): 49 incidents
+  - POINT (-97.648566 30.386857): 42 incidents
+- Can be mapped to identify and address local traffic hotspots.

+**4. Most Reported Issues**
+- Top 3 traffic issues:
+  - Traffic Hazard: 9,798
+  - Crash Urgent: 9,575
+  - Collision: 4,626
+- Shows critical areas for safety and maintenance intervention.

+**5. Busiest Months**
+- Peak months for incident reporting:
+  - May (4,761), August (4,468), April (4,409)
+- Suggests seasonal surges, potentially useful for staffing or awareness campaigns.

 ## Project Components
 - **Python Code**: Data cleaning and preprocessing using Python (`pandas`).
 - **Cleaned Data**: CSV file containing the cleaned data.